Tutumcloud / Dockercloud

 Build, deploy and manage Docker powered apps on any cloud

-I started working at Tutum as an intern in april 2015 in Madrid, Spain.
+I started working at Tutum as an intern in April 2015 in Madrid, Spain.
 Tutumcloud was the main product of the company.
-Its main objective was to provide behind a single interface a way for user to build, deploy and manage docker powered apps and host them on one or many nodes from one or many cloud providers.
+Its main objective was to provide behind a single interface a way for a user to build, deploy and manage docker powered apps and host them on one or many nodes from one or many cloud providers.

-This was my first time working in a startup and on a product that had several thousand users and also my first time contributing on building a web interface to manage docker resources as a profesionnal (I built 2 different "Docker Web UIs" in the past:
+This was my first time working in a startup and on a product that had several thousand users and also my first time contributing on building a web interface to manage docker resources as a professional (I built 2 different "Docker Web UIs" in the past:

 As part of the Tutum team I got to work in:

 Go was mainly used for the system containers.
 Tutum Live though was originally in Node but I got to rewrite it in Go in late 2016.
 The new Tutum/Dockercloud UI was first written in Angular but was never released, we switched to React/Redux once the company got acquired by Docker.
-This was my first experience with both of these technologies and I had to learned them very fast to get up to speed before starting the rewrite.
+This was my first experience with both of these technologies and I had to learn them pretty fast to get up to speed before starting the rewrite.

 Working at Tutum was my first job in a startup, which was both exciting and a bit stressful.

 I had to learn React and Redux in a matter of a few days when I started working on the new Dockercloud UI.
-As I've been told many times, React is easy to learn but hard to master and it was definitely the case.
+As I've been told many times, React is easy to learn but hard to master and it was the case.
 I was able to build components pretty easily from the start, but building efficient components or views took me some time to master, and I'm still learning today as I'm writing these words.
 Redux was perhaps a bit more complicated to start with, I was only familiar with the MVC model before which was very popular with Angular.